Luke-yuliu/luke-yuliu.github.io/about.md

 permalink: /about/
 ---

-Some information about you! - better quality software solutions via lean approach. full stack testers. agile, devops. love to learn and share
+Deliver better quality software solutions via lean approach, continuous improvement, and continuous learning.
+Inspired to be a full stack tester.

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+Keen learner loves to learn and share.

 ### Contact me